BIRDSgroup/mdn/docs/Readme.md

 ## MultiScale Digital Neuroanatomy (Computational track)

 ### Motivation
-With the advent of new technologies like drop-seq, obtaining genetic data nowadays is easier than ever.
+With the advent of new technologies like drop-seq, obtaining genomic data nowadays is easier than ever.
 It's projected that genomics will require up to 110 PB of storage a day within the next decade.
 By contrast, Youtube requires 3-5PB/day and astronomy requires 3-4PB/day.

 In order to utilize this data to it's full potential, automation and quality analytics software is necessary.
 We present mdn, a pipeline for fully automated cell labelling and cross species integrative analysis.
 It supports analysis of 700+ species by identifying and mapping orthologous genes in the genetic data and can be used via command line or an easy to use web based interface.